minecraft-champion/website/README.md

 ## Install
 Run `composer install` to get every dependency

-The Dockerfile is going to be create
+The Dockerfile is going to be created